-An independent pilot evaluation from 2006-2008 by Altarum Institute looked at the impact of BodyWorks on awareness, knowledge, attitudes, and practices of parents and their teen daughters in relation to physical activity and nutrition.
+An independent pilot evaluation, conducted by Altarum Institute from 2006 to 2008, looked at the impact of BodyWorks on awareness, knowledge, attitudes, and practices of parents and their teen daughters in relation to physical activity and nutrition.

 The evaluation showed that BodyWorks helped parents:

 The evaluation also showed that BodyWorks parents were more likely to develop nutrition or physical activity goals and help their daughters develop nutrition or physical activity goals.

 Based on the positive findings from the pilot evaluation, the BodyWorks toolkit was updated and additional BodyWorks program leaders were trained.

 This evaluation, conducted from 2008 to 2010 by Shattuck & Associates, investigated the effectiveness of a combined Best Bones Forever! - BodyWorks program in increasing knowledge, positive attitudes, self-efficacy, ability to overcome barriers, and healthy nutrition and physical activity behaviors.

 Lessons from the Best Bones Forever! - BodyWorks pilot evaluation: Tips for trainers

 The evaluation showed that for healthy diet and physical activity behaviors, the BodyWorks program increased the following areas: